ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 - **Additional IPv6 goes only with vRack**: Please note that Additional IPv6 addresses can only be configured with vRack-connected backends.
 - **SLAAC limitations in multi-location setups**: Stateless Address Autoconfiguration (SLAAC) is not supported when there is public IP traffic (both IPv6 and IPv4) routed into vRack in multiple region locations.
-- **Up to 128 hosts inside bridged subnet**: You can use up to 128 IP addresses directly on vRack.
+- **Up to 128 hosts inside bridged subnet**: You can use up to 128 IP addresses directly on the vRack.
 - **Up to 128 next-hop routes**: You can use up to 128 routes for routed subnets inside a vRack.
 - **Public bandwidth cap**: Outbound traffic from OVHcloud to the internet is capped at 5Gbps per region location.
 - **IPv6 block allocation limits**: Users can obtain up to three /56 Additional IPv6 blocks per region location.
 - **Mobility of Additional IPv6 blocks**: Due to the hierarchical design of the IPv6 address space, Additional IPv6 blocks are region-specific.
 This means blocks cannot be transferred between regions, although they can be reassigned within any vRack-connected backend.

-## Go Further
+## Go further

 Join our community of users on <https://community.ovh.com/en/>.